 “This zip ride will take over three minutes to complete” Jeffrey, the Operations Manager of Toro Verde casually tells me as we stand looking over the vast expanse between peaks.

 “Yup, and you’ll hit 65 mph too.”

 The new zip line attraction is a real feather in the cap for RAK considering its neighbours are obsessed with doing things bigger and better than anyone else.

 Before we leave the mountains Avaz has one more surprise for me.
-Perched at the peak of Jebel Jais is another regional first; an outdoor nighttime concert venue poised to present the classical performance of VIVALDIANNO City Of Mirrors to a sold-out audience of 1,200.
-It is an imaginatively bold project; a state of the art sound and light show surrounded by rock from the dawn of time.
+Perched at the peak of Jebel Jais is another regional first; an outdoor night-time concert venue poised to present the classical performance of VIVALDIANNO City Of Mirrors to a sold-out audience of 1,200.
+It is an imaginatively bold project; a state-of-the-art sound and light show surrounded by rock from the dawn of time.

 RAK’s tourism promise is fully living up to its potential.
 There is a wonderful scent of optimism here that you just don’t feel in Dubai and Abu Dhabi.
 It is an opportunity to enjoy the perfect climate and facilities at prices far lower than its more illustrious neighbours.